sohamvsonar/iowarp-mcps/bin/README.md

     ...
     ```

-For more examples with each supported LLM provider, see the **[examples file](./example.md)**.
+For more examples, see the **[examples file](./docs/example.md)**.

 ---

 ## Notes
-- You can connect to multiple servers at once by listing them in `--servers` (e.g. `--servers=HDF5,Arxiv,Jarvis`).
+- You can connect to multiple servers at once by listing them in your configuration file.
-- The client will print available tools for each server on connect.
+- The client will print available tools for each server upon connection.
 - Type `quit` or `exit` to leave the chat loop.
 - For more details on each MCP, see the respective subdirectory's README.
-- When using Ollama backend, ensure the Ollama service is running before starting the client.
+- When using Ollama, ensure the Ollama service is running before starting the client.